akib-islam-coder/leetcodesolutions/README.md

 Problem 1779- Find Nearest Point That Has the Same X or Y Coordinate  <br />
 Problem 1800- Maximum Ascending Subarray Sum  <br />
 Problem 1816- Truncate Sentence <br />
+Problem 1822- Sign of the Product of an Array  <br />
 Problem 1827- Minimum Operations to Make the Array Increasing <br />
 Problem 1832- Check if the Sentence Is Pangram <br />
 Problem 1844- Replace All Digits with Characters <br />